 Worthy-leisure: Lessons without Outcomes

-Schools of open-liberal tradition see the human freedom as a central value that we strive to educate to.
-But the unwavering commitment of schools to theoretical learning seems not to relate to this value.
-As a result a seemingly split is created between the moral tradition and the main activity taking place in schools.
-This split is not a factual reality but inadequate cultural state of mind.
-Yet this is the prevalent state of mind and therefore the connection between the activity of learning and the values of liberty is not visible.
-This article offers a perspective that gives more presences to the connection between the activity of schools and its contextual meaning.
-I do so by seeing schools in the context of what I call worthy-leisure.
-From this perspective the learning activity in school would be identified as a leisure activity, i.e. an activity that its value lies within itself and it serves no desirable outcomes.
-I do not offer to give up liberty as the central value but to be more concrete in the context of schools and to use the idea of worthy-leisure, which is included in the idea of liberty, in order to sharpen the value and taste of the main activity of the school.
+Schools of open-liberal tradition view human freedom as a central educational value.
+But the unwavering commitment of schools to theoretical learning does not seem to relate to this value.
+As a result, an apparent split is created between the moral tradition of schools and their main activities.
+This split is not a factual reality, but an inadequate cultural state of mind.
+Yet this is the prevalent state of mind.
+As a result, there is no clear connection between the activity of learning and the value of freedom.
+This article offers a perspective that gives more presence to the connection between the activities of schools and their contextual meaning.
+I do so by viewing schools in the context of what I call worthy-leisure.
+From this perspective, the learning activity in school would be identified as a leisure activity, i.e. an activity of inherent value, which serves no desirable outcomes.
+I do not suggest giving up freedom as the central value, but to be more concrete in the context of schools and to use the idea of worthy-leisure, which is included in the idea of freedom, in order to clarify the value and reasoning of schools’ main activity.

-The Limitation of Fliberty as a Meaningful Context for School Llearning
+The Limitation of Freedom as a Meaningful Context for School Learning

-In this part I will show the limitations of the idea of freedom as a meaningful context for school learning; its limitations to unite school activity and learning and give it a close firmly rationale and meaning.
-I will present very briefly Berlin's classic distinction between two concepts of freedom and then show that both the negative concept of freedom and the positive one can fail as a meaningful context.
+In this part I will show the limitations of the idea of freedom as a meaningful context for school learning; its limitations in uniting school activity and learning, and give it a close firmly rationale and meaning.
+I will briefly present Berlin's classic distinction between two concepts of freedom and then show that both the negative concept of freedom and the positive one are inadequate as a meaningful context.

-By the negative sense of freedom we mean that a person is free as long as she is not blocked by any human factor from doing, thinking or expressing whatever she wants.
-Therefore, one's freedom in the negative sense is not depend on the person herself but on others willingness (society, government, other humans) to restrain themselves.
+By the negative sense of freedom, we mean that a person is free as long as she is not blocked by any human factor from doing, thinking or expressing whatever she wants.
+Therefore, one's freedom in the negative sense does not depend on the person herself but on others’ willingness (society, government, other humans) to restrain themselves.
 Freedom in the positive sense emphasizes that the motive of the person will be autonomous and independent of external circumstances.
-So the actions, opinions and decisions would arise from the person herself and not mechanistically as a result of an external factors, such as puppet on a string (Berlin, 1987; Christman, 2015).
+So the actions, opinions and decisions would arise from the person herself and not mechanistically as a result of external factors, like a puppet on a string (Berlin, 1987; Christman, 2015).

-Regarding freedom in the negative sense, since it does not depend on the individual person but on her human surroundings, it seems that there is no self-responsibility no educational challenge that she should face with.
-Negative freedom does not does not draw horizons for personal development beyond the demand to not to hurt the freedom of others.
+Regarding freedom in the negative sense, since it does not depend on the individual person but on her human surroundings, it seems that there is no self-responsibility, no educational challenge that she should face.
+Negative freedom does not broaden horizons for personal development beyond the demand not to violate the freedom of others.

 Secondly, freedom in the negative sense seems not to be connected to the content that is being learned and the activity of learning.
-Learning geometry, geography or literature does not, prima facie, connected to negative freedom, not to be blocked by others to do what I want.
-Moreover, there is a tension between the idea of negative freedom and school's regularities, in which parents, by law, have to send their daughters and sons to school and the kids have no control on their time.
-Just to remind us that analogy between schools and jails has dominant presence in our language.
-In such a sphere understanding school activity in the meaningful context of negative freedom may justly conceived as an empty slogan.
+Learning geometry, geography or literature is not, prima facie, connected to negative freedom, or not being blocked by others to do what one wants.
+Moreover, there is tension between the idea of negative freedom and school regulations, in which parents, by law, have to send their daughters and sons to school and the kids have no control over their time.
+In fact, analogies between schools and jails have dominant presence in our language.
+In such a sphere understanding, school activity in the meaningful context of negative freedom may be justly conceived as an empty slogan.